-Right outside the theater, was a magazine stand and here on every 30th of the month, I would approach the seller, whom I knew well and he me, as this would happen every month.
+Right outside the theater, was a magazine stand and here on every 30th of the month, I would approach the seller, whom I knew well, and he me, as this would happen every single month on the 30th.
 I would ask him if my favorite magazine issue had arrived.
 He would tell me, NO, come back tomorrow.
-But he had the latest issue of the magazine, I could see it in a bundle all tied up.
+But he did have the latest issue of the magazine, I could see it in a bundle all tied up.
 But he liked to toy with me, he didn’t want to me to have the magazine until the 1st of the month!
 Disappointment!
 I would return the next day to pay my one rupee (or my be it was two annas) to get my hands on that precious magazine.
 And that magazine was called Science World for Children or something like that.
 Hard to believe but I have forgotten the name.
 At the time, I looked forward each m

 In February of 1967, I left, after only three months in the engineering school, to come to America to join my parents.
 We came to California where my father was professor of economics at the Cal State University in Fresno, CA. So I started engineering school at Fresno State University.
 I applied to UCLA but my parents would not allow me go live away from home.
 So Fresno it was.
 There was a very smart boy in my class who sat next to me in my Physics class.
 I was then 17 and he just a few years older having just returned from Vietnam.
-My parents were very conservative, a traditional Sikh family and although perfectly okay with me being the only girl in my classes, did not allow me to date or to even talk to boys.
+My parents were very conservative, a traditional Sikh family and although perfectly okay with me being the only girl in my classes surrounded by boys, did not allow me to date or to even talk to boys.
 Whether rebelliousness or something else, I did see this boy secretively.
 So at the age of 18, I married Del, age 23.
-We got married to the great unhappiness of my parents and moved to San Luis Obispo to go to Cal Poly.
-Only because thats where he wanted to go.
+We got married, to the great unhappiness of my parents and moved to San Luis Obispo to go to Cal Poly.
+Only because that’s where he wanted to go.
 I just followed him.

 Then in March of 1972, I got a call again from the McDonald Douglas company for a interview, after having been rejected previously.
 I entered the Employment Office or whatever they used to call those departments then, and sat and waited.
 They had just gotten a huge new contract.
 In the waiting room, on the wall was a big black board on which was written “Goal for 1972 – Hire five women engineers”.

 In 1977, I vividly remember a scene while I worked at Northrop in Hawthorn.
 I had to inspect a part that was being installed on a F-5 jet being built in the factory.
 I walked to the factory, walked to the area where this particular jet was being worked on by a team.
-I presented myself to the supervisor, who then took a microphone and announced loudly into the large hangar, “Move away from the airplane, the Engineer is here.”
+I presented myself to the supervisor, who then took a microphone and announced loudly into the large hangar, “Move away from the airplane, the Engineer (me!) here.”
 Every one stopped working, stood respectfully at a distance while with the supervisor, I inspected the part, and they did what I told them.
 Me, then a mere 26 year year old girl from a foreign land, getting that kind of respect who five years earlier could not find a job, Times had changed and so fast!